mplewis/yavin/README.md

 - `<style>` tags are stripped, but the CSS content remains in email bodies
 - Not yet able to get content out of a body attachment
 - Router is unused, but should be used to hold the view state (which page and email are you looking at?) so that refreshing the page doesn't lose your spot
+- No awareness of API rate limits
+- No debug levels; debug messages spam the console
+- No way to reclassify messages after they've been initially classified
+- Reclassifying a message does not reset existing Yavin labels
+- Fetch window builtin is hacked into the frontend, and types aren't yet validating
+- CSS and links remain in the email text body, leading to false negatives
+- No support for token refresh, invalidating token on scopes change
+- Wasteful API calls:
+  - Classify worker checks label existence on every batch
+  - Classify worker applies labels to individual emails rather than batching
+  - Persist worker does not stop paging once it sees an email that is in the DB
+- Frontend build is totally untested
+- Frontend only runs via dev server, for now
+- Frontend is not served from backend
+- Janky types symlink hack is janky, and frontend/backend projects should be in Yarn workspaces
+- Keywords list has super-aggressive thresholds that have NOT been tuned with a proper training set

 # TODO